 - Swollen, red tonsils (the tonsils may also have white patches)

 - Swollen glands (lymph nodes in your neck)

 Less common symptoms include: skin rash, body aches, not feeling hungry, stomach ache, and throwing up.
 Having a runny nose or cold symptoms makes it unlikely you have strep throat.

 How can my health care provider (HCP) tell if I have strep throat?

-First, your HCP will look for signs and symptoms of strep throat.
+First, your HCP will look for signs and symptoms of strep throat, sore throat, swollen glands, and no runny nose or cold symptoms.
 He/she will likely ask you to open your mouth as wide as you can (and say “ahh”), then use a tongue depressor (an instrument that looks like a popsicle stick and is used to push your tongue down) to get a good look at your throat and your tonsils.
 Your HCP will feel your neck to check for swollen lymph nodes and may take your temperature to see if you have a fever.

-Throat culture – Your HCP will also gently rub a sterile swab (similar to a very long q-tip) over the back of your throat and tonsils.
+Throat culture – Your HCP will also gently rub a sterile cotton swab over the back of your throat and tonsils.
 This doesn’t take long and isn’t painful, but it may cause you to gag for a second.
 The purpose of the swab is to get a sample that will be tested for strep bacteria.